shesek/spark-wallet/README.md

 Spark will generate and print a random username and password that'll be used to login into the wallet.
 To specify your own login credentials, set `--login [user]:[pass]` or the `LOGIN` environment variable.

-To access the wallet, open `https://localhost:9737/` in your browser, skip the self-signed TLS certificate warning (see [more below on TLS](#tls)), and login with the username/password.
+To access the wallet, open `http://localhost:9737/` in your browser and login with the username/password.

 To accept remote connections, set `--host <listen-address>` (shorthand `-i`, e.g. `-i 0.0.0.0`).
+This will automatically enable TLS ([more details below](#tls)).

 Spark can also be accessed using mobile and desktop apps instead of through the browser.
 See ["Mobile app (Cordova)"](#mobile-app-cordova) and ["Desktop app (Electron)"](#desktop-app-electron)